top of page

 Croydon Astronomical Society is based in Croydon, just a few miles south of London.
 We hold public talks approximately every two weeks during school term time and aim to open our observatory to the public every Saturday evening.
 The society was founded in 1956 and operates through the donation of time from its members and donations of money from its members and visitors.
 If astronomy is your thing, please consider joining us as a member.

-Public opening of the Observatory
+Public opening of the observatory

 Public talks